Asian Americans and Pacific Islanders in Washington State

 In 2015, the National Commission on Asian American and Pacific Islander Research in Education (CARE) released the first study of AAPI disaggregated data from OSPI and the Education Research and Data Center.
 The Commission held a launch event with CARE to inform the public about the findings in its report, The Hidden Academic Opportunity Gaps Among Asian Americans and Pacific Islanders: What Disaggregated Data Reveals in Washington State.

-The Commission met with the State Board for Community and Technical regarding the reporting of AAPI data by the colleges, which were being lumped together in one category.
+The Commission met with the State Board for Community and Technical Colleges regarding the reporting of AAPI data by the colleges, which were being lumped together in one category.
 Subsequently, the SBCTC released an issue brief, Reporting Asian American and Pacific Islander Student Outcomes, to provide guidance to the colleges about data reform.
 The issue brief found that SBCTC should utilize the disaggregated AAPI that it currently collects in its reports and accountability metrics.
 In its latest 2016-2017 Field Guide, AAPI population data for each college is now reported in two separate groups.

-Health: The Commission and community leaders have met with the Washington State Department of Health (DOH) and Local Health Jurisdictions on data disaggregation efforts.
+Health: The Commission and community leaders have worked with the Washington State Department of Health (DOH) and Local Health Jurisdictions on data disaggregation efforts.

 The Commission and DOH worked together to improve the 2016 Healthy Youth Survey to better reflect Washington’s fast-growing Asian American student population.
 The survey provides important information about the health of youth in Washington relating to safety and violence, physical activity and diet, alcohol, tobacco and other drug use, and related risk and protective factors.
 The survey allows students to self-identify their race or ethnicity, such as Native Hawaiian or Pacific Islander.
 For the first time, the 2016 survey allowed students to choose from the following Asian subgroups: Asian Indian, Chinese, Filipino, Japanese, Korean, Vietnamese, and Cambodian.

 In addition, the Commission worked with DOH to include Cambodian as an ethnicity option for respondents on the Behavioral Risk Factor Surveillance System, beginning with the 2016 survey.
 The BRFSS is a yearly survey that measures changes in the health of people in our state.

 - 2011-2015 Statewide Detailed Race/Ethnicity Enrollment (OSPI)